CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 - "graph": Show a bar graph of the value with colored text characters
 - "layout": Special style; this widget will be a layout container for other widgets

-Each widget is bound to a special "var" name, referring to where its value should come from.
+Widgets that show data (number, phrase, or graph) may be bound to variables with the "var" field.

 ## Widget variables